Oklahoma HVAC Training Schools & Certification

 No one can accuse Oklahoma of having a boring climate.
 The weather cycles include a varied mix of long, hot summers; short, cold winters; high humidity; flash floods; droughts; tornadoes; and thunderstorms.
 It goes without saying that Oklahomans rely on heating, venting, and air conditioning (HVAC) to stay comfortable indoors throughout the year.

-Numerous national HVAC and refrigeration (HVAC/R) associations provide support to technicians and three have chapters in Oklahoma: the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), the Mechanical – Electrical – Plumbing Contractors – Oklahoma (MEPO), and the Plumbing-Heating-Cooling Contractors Association (PHCCA).
+Numerous national HVAC and refrigeration (HVAC/R) associations provide support to technicians, and three have chapters in Oklahoma: the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), the Mechanical – Electrical – Plumbing Contractors – Oklahoma (MEPO), and the Plumbing-Heating-Cooling Contractors Association (PHCCA).
 Industry organizations such as these provide resources to help maintain professional standards, keep workers in the know on legislative changes, provide continuing education, and offer discounts on common expenses in the profession.

-They install and service equipment including boilers, compressors, heat pumps, humidifiers, economizers, and water pumps in various kinds of buildings.
+They install and service equipment, including boilers, compressors, heat pumps, humidifiers, economizers, and water pumps in various kinds of buildings.
 Skills include reading blueprints, computing heat load and loss calculations, and calibrating controls.
 All workers are responsible for keeping their credentials current, traveling to job sites, and making sure customers receive detailed service records.
 An important part of HVAC service is helping customers understand and practice energy conservation.

 This guide explores the thriving HVAC industry in the Sooner State, including discussions of salary prospects and accredited training programs.